School of Social Welfare

 The MSW program is registered with the New York State Education Department as qualifying for the LMSW and LCSW credentials.

 Field and class work are integral parts of a single educational experience and a well-rounded education in social welfare is best obtained by the integration of theory and practice.
-Therefore, throughout a student’s tenure in the program, they must be enrolled concurrently in required social work practice courses with thirty-three weeks of field education.
-The requirements for graduation include a minimum of 16 credits in field education that are accrued each year at the rate of 4 credits per term, 14 hours per week.
+Therefore, throughout a student’s tenure in the program, they must be enrolled concurrently in required social work practice courses with thirty-three weeks of practicum education.
+The requirements for MSW graduation include a minimum of 16 credits in practicum education that are accrued each year at the rate of 4 credits per term, 14 hours per week.
 Advanced Standing students are required to complete 21 hours per week over a 33-week academic year, 6 credits per term.
+The requirements for BSW graduation include a minimum of 12 credits in practicum education that are accrued in the senior year at the rate of 6 credits per term, 14 hours per week.

 The criteria for admission to the graduate and undergraduate programs include academic achievement, commitment and concern for social justice and social change, involvement in social welfare and social change activities, and demonstrated potential for successful completion of the program.